 If you are on a ketogenic diet and relatively metabolically healthy, you may see BHB ketone values between 0.3 and 1.5 mmol/L. Ketones will be higher if you are fasting, restricting calories, exercising or consuming more dietary fat than usual.

-However, keep in mind that blood ketones will probably decrease over time as your body adapts to burning fat and ketones more efficiently.
-So try to resist the temptation to add more extra dietary fat to maintain elevated ketone levels.
+However, remember that blood ketones will probably decrease over time as your body adapts to burning fat and ketones more efficiently.
+So, try to resist the temptation to add more extra dietary fat to maintain elevated ketone levels.

 Virta ketone values